BoundlessStudio/literate-meme/README.md

 ## Next steps

-- Customize the widget data: edit the handlers in `pizzaz_server_node/src`, `pizzaz_server_python/main.py`, or the solar system server to fetch data from your systems.
-- Create your own components and add them to the gallery: drop new entries into `src/` and they will be picked up automatically by the build script.
+- Create your own components and add them to the gallery: drop new entries into `client/` and they will be picked up automatically by the build script.

 ### Deploy your MCP server